degreepath/auditor/tests/snapshots/2015-16/degree/bachelor-of-arts.md

 For this requirement, you must do both of the following:

-- in the subset “Interim Courses”, there must be enough courses to obtain at least three credits
+- in the subset “Interim Courses”, there must be enough courses to obtain at least 3.00 credits
 - in the subset “Interim Courses”, there must be at least three courses

 ### Grade Point Average